 United States Conference of Catholic Bishops Lenten Resources

 Lent offers us a time to prepare and reflect on the great Easter mystery, that "God so loved the world that he gave his only Son."
-Join Catholics around the world in this holy season, using some of the resources available through this site.
+Join Catholics around the world in this holy season, using the multitude of resources available through this site.

 Praying Lent This Year